-- 3.1 As soon as the Teaching Agency has decided that an allegation should be investigated, it will send an initial letter to the teacher. - 3.2 The initial letter will: - set out the allegation(s) referred to the Secretary of State, enclosing, subject to paragraph 4.3 below, copies of relevant documentation, including details of any relevant criminal convictions obtained from a relevant police force; - invite the teacher to make written representations regarding the allegation, normally within four weeks from receipt of the initial letter, and to provide any other relevant evidence which the teacher wishes; and - provide access to a copy of these Disciplinary Procedures. - 3.3 The Teaching Agency may have received documents or other physical evidence prior to writing the initial letter that are not appropriate or practicable to be copied or sent to the teacher.
+- 3.1 As soon as the National College for Teaching & Leadership has decided that an allegation should be investigated, it will send an initial letter to the teacher. - 3.2 The initial letter will: - set out the allegation(s) referred to the Secretary of State, enclosing, subject to paragraph 3.3 below, copies of relevant documentation, including details of any relevant criminal convictions obtained from a relevant police force; - invite the teacher to make written representations regarding the allegation, normally within four weeks from receipt of the initial letter, and to provide any other relevant evidence which the teacher wishes; and - provide access to a copy of these Disciplinary Procedures. - 3.3 The National College for Teaching & Leadership may have received documents or other physical evidence prior to writing the initial letter that are not appropriate or practicable to be copied or sent to the teacher.
 Examples may be pornographic material or information stored on a computer hard drive.
-In these cases, the Teaching Agency will provide the teacher or his or her representative with: - a description of the evidence; - an explanation of the reason why a copy of the evidence cannot be provided; - details of the arrangements that may be made for inspection of that evidence by the teacher and/or their representative. - 3.4 Wherever possible, the Teaching Agency will send a copy of the initial letter to the employer, employment or supply agency, or member of the public who made the referral.
+In these cases, the National College for Teaching & Leadership will provide the teacher or his or her representative with: - a description of the evidence; - an explanation of the reason why a copy of the evidence cannot be provided; - details of the arrangements that may be made for inspection of that evidence by the teacher and/or their representative. - 3.4 Wherever possible, the National College for Teaching & Leadership will send a copy of the initial letter to the employer, employment or supply agency, or member of the public who made the referral.